CutTheCrapTech/email-gateway-cloudflare/packages/email-alias-core/docs/CI.md

 **Trigger:** Every push and pull request to `main` branch

 **Steps:**

 1. Checkout code
 2. Setup Node.js LTS
-3. Install dependencies with `npm ci`
+3. Install dependencies with `pnpm install --frozen-lockfile`
-4. Run comprehensive CI checks with `npm run ci`
+4. Run comprehensive CI checks with `pnpm run ci`

 This workflow ensures that:

 - TypeScript types are correct for both source and test files
 - Code follows formatting and quality standards
 - All tests pass